Art exhibitions . . .

 September, 2021: “Inspirations” – Downtown Art Center, Honolulu, O’ahu – A juried exhibition sponsored by the Hawai’i Handweavers Hui.
-Four loom woven scrolls selected.
+Four loom woven scrolls - "Surf Rising" was selected by the Hawai’i State Foundation on Culture and the Arts for acquisition into their public art collection.

 August, 2021: “Abstractions Only”– Wailoa Center, Hilo, Hawaiʻi.
 A juried exhibition sponsored by the Hawaiʻi Arts Alliance.
 Two pieces by Lynn Martin Graton were included– a loom woven scroll with sashiko embroidery & a contemporary basket.
 The loom woven scroll was selected by the Hawai’i State Foundation on Culture and the Arts for acquisition into their public art collection.